Planning a solo trip to Bratislava, Slovakia? Here’s everything you need to know for your visit:

 - Hip/local scene: in the narrow streets of the old town, and in the Hviezdoslavovo area (known to locals as the Korzo).

-- Great bars: Kollarko, Meetnica (brewpub), Skupinová Terapia (day drinking), Bohéma Bar, and Bukowski Bar.
+- Great bars for solo travelers: Kollarko, Meetnica (brewpub), Skupinová Terapia (day drinking), Bohéma Bar, Bukowski Bar, Goblins Pub.

 UNIQUE LANDMARKS TO VISIT